camunda/feel-scala/docs/docs/reference/builtin-functions/feel-built-in-functions-conversion.md

 Each key-value pair must be a context with two entries: `key` and `value`.
 The entry with name `key` must have a value of the type `string`.

 It might override context entries if the keys are equal.
 The entries are overridden in the same order as the contexts in the given list.

-Returns `null` if one of the entries is not a context, or if a context doesn't contain the required entries.
+Returns `null` if one of the entries is not a context or if a context doesn't contain the required entries.

-* parameters:
+- parameters:
-  * `entries`: list of contexts
+  - `entries`: list of contexts
-* result: context
+- result: context

 ```js
 context([{"key":"a", "value":1}, {"key":"b", "value":2}])